Walmart recalls apple juice sold in 25 states due to elevated arsenic levels

 The recall applies to 9,535 cases of Great Value brand apple juice sold in 25 states, Puerto Rico and the District of Columbia.
 Florida-based manufacturer Refresco Beverages US Inc. voluntarily recalled the contaminated six-packs of 8-ounce (227-gram) juice bottles after discovering levels of the chemical contaminant that exceeded industry standards.

-Spokespeople for Refresco and Walmart did not immediately respond to emails seeking comment Sunday.
+A spokesperson for Refresco did not immediately respond to emails seeking comment Sunday.

+“The health and safety of our customers is always a top priority,” Walmart spokesperson Molly Blakeman said in a statement.
+“We have removed this product from our impacted stores and are working with the supplier to investigate.”

 Inorganic arsenic is more toxic to humans than the naturally occurring form of the mineral arsenic, and the health effects from exposure are more severe, according to the FDA.
 The Environmental Protection Agency has labeled inorganic arsenic a carcinogen, or a substance that causes cancer.